fossas/fossa-cli/docs/config-file.md

 #### `revision:` (Optional)
 Specifies a projects revision.
 This is used to construct part of the project locator used to uniquely identify a project uploaded to fossa.com.
 Revision can be thought of as a version number appended to each upload, used to distinguish the analysis of your present day project from all previous analysis.

-Default: Obtains the commit sha from the version control software (VCS) located in the directory.
+Default: Obtains the commit SHA from the version control software (VCS) located in the directory, or a similar string from the current time if VCS is not used.

 #### `locator:` (Optional)
 Manually specify the project locator that is used to identify the unique project on fossa.com.
 Fossa does not recommend manually setting the locator.

-Default: locator is created using fetcher, api_key to find organization ID, project, revision, and other information from the local VCS software.
+Default: The locator is created using the fetcher name, your organization ID, project, revision, and other information from the local VCS state or directory in which the project is found.

 ### `analyze:`